PIVX-Project/PIVX-SPMT/docs/setup.md

 #### <a name="setup2"></a>Hardware Wallet Connection

-> *Note*: :warning: make sure to have the latest firmware installed on your Nano S device.<br>
+> *Note*: :warning: make sure to have the latest firmware installed on your hardware device.<br>
 Also make sure to close all applications that might interfere with the device's USB dongle (such as Ledger Chrome Wallet or Ledger Live App)

+Select the hardware wallet model from the dropdown menu.
-Connect the hardware device to the USB, unlock it and open the PIVX app on it.<br>
+Connect the hardware device to the USB, unlock it (and, for Ledger, open the PIVX app on it).<br>
-Click the button `Connect` next to 'Hardware Device: Ledger Nano S':<br>
+Click the button `Connect` next to 'Hardware Device:' drop down menu:<br>

 <img src="img/setup_01.png" width="670"><br>